 In the Google Search Console, you can go to the Crawl Errors report to see a list of all the 4xx errors that have been logged.

-To do this, go to the Coverage section of Google Search Console and click on the Excluded tab.
+To do this, go to the Pages section of Google Search Console and click on the Not indexed tab.

 Then, click on the “Blocked Due To Other 4XX Issue” status.